alexeilebedev/openacr/txt/intro.md

     test.partproj  part:part2  project:project1
     EOF

-And we're done.
+And that's it for now.

 ### Describing The Tuple Schema

 Now here comes the interesting part.

 If we want our query tool to find this data, we would need to specify exactly which ssimfiles and namespaces we want in our system.
-We also need a description of the various columns, and what they refer to.
+We would also need a description of the various columns, and what they refer to.

-We will place the list of ssimfiles in the ssimfile called `data/dmmeta/ssimfile.ssim` and in it, by convention, each tuple will start work the word `ssimfile`.
+We will place the list of ssimfiles in the ssimfile called `data/dmmeta/ssimfile.ssim` and in it, by the above convention, each tuple will start work the word `dmmeta.ssimfile`.
-The word `dmmeta` is short for *Data Model Meta-information* While we're at it, we will include the `ssimfile` record as well.
+The ns `dmmeta` is short for *Data Model Meta-information*.
 The entries will be sorted alphabetically.

     $ cat > data/dmmeta/ssimfile.ssim << EOF